Conduct Disorder in Children

 Treatment for conduct disorder may include:

 - Cognitive-behavioral therapy.
 A child learns how to better solve problems, communicate, and handle stress.
-They also learns how to control impulses and anger.
+They also learn how to control impulses and anger.

 - Family therapy.
 This therapy helps make changes in the family.
 It improves communication skills and family interactions.